ecrothers/voices_of_chicago/README.md

 # Voices of "Chicago"

 Breakdown of lines by gender within the 2002 movie "Chicago".
 Inspired by the [Polygraph project on Dialogue and Film](http://polygraph.cool/films/embed.html).
-From the results, it appears to be the only movie to win "Best Picture" in over 25 years with more words spoken by female characters than male characters.
+From the results, it appears to be the only movie to win "Best Picture" in the last 25+ years with more words spoken by female characters than male characters.

 ## Requirements